rob42/FreeboardPLC_v1_2/README-Config.txt

 Options are #GPS=1 for EM406A GPS  - also recommend switching to 38400bps
 Options are #GPS=2 for MTEK_3329 GPS  - also recommend switching to 38400bps

-Changing baud rates:
+Changing baud rates (currently only possibe for serial0-3):

 Possible baud rates are 4800, 9600, 19200, 38400, 57600
 eg for baud rate 38400 #SB0=38400

-Main serial0 (shared with USB) #SB0 - (WARNING: if you change this and reboot, you will need to reconnect at the new speed.)
+Serial0 (the USB) #SB0 - (WARNING: if you change this and reboot, you will need to reconnect at the new speed.)
-Serial1 - usually GPS #SB1
+Serial1 - internal GPS connector #SB1
-Serial2 - optionally used for Seatalk #SB2
+Serial2 - NMEA1 - optionally used for Seatalk #SB2
-Serial3 #SB3
+Serial3 - NMEA2 - #SB3
+Serial4 - NMEA3 = 9600 - cannot be changed without recompile
+Serial4 - NMEA Talker = 4800 - cannot be changed without recompile

 Use Serial2 for SEATALK, also sets baud at 4800: #STK=1 Dont use Serial2 for SEATALK:  #STK=0  (set baud with #SB2 above)